 Movies kill a lot of people.
-Whether it’s John Hurt in Alien, Janet Leigh in Psycho, or the entire cast of Final Destination 4, if you’re going to get into film you’d better get a serious taste for the macabre.
-Sometimes they die completely by accident, sometimes they’re brutally axe-murdered while listening to Huey Lewis, and sometimes they don’t even realise that they’re dead.
-It happens all the time: just ask Sean Bean.
+Whether it’s John Hurt in Alien, Janet Leigh in Psycho, or the entire cast of Final Destination 4, if you’re going to get into film you’d better have a serious taste for the macabre.
+Sometimes they die completely by accident; sometimes they’re brutally axe-murdered while listening to Huey Lewis & The News; sometimes they don’t even realise that they’re dead.
+It happens all the time.
+Just ask Sean Bean.

 Few mid-August moviegoers swing by their local Odeon to stare down the barrel of their own mortality.